 experienced exchangers, we do like to exchange with foreigners (we made around 40 swaps since

 1988 !).
 For a long time we were only members of Intervac

 (international home exchange), we are now Homelink members too.

 We understood quickly exchanges were not only an economic solution but a way of behaving in foreign countries differently from most of tourists.
-We often choose to live in less crowded places than historic burroughs, sometimes in isolated ones, living the life of the locals.
+We often choose to live in less crowded places than historic burroughs, sometimes in remote ones, living the life of the locals.

 We are also members of Trustedhousesitters & Nomador organizations, as sometimes we like to travel not knowing precisely where we'll go.
-And then, we do need to find house/pet sitters to keep our cat and puppy at home
+And then, we do need to find house/pet sitters to keep our dog at home

 Ex smokers, we tolerate smokers as long as they do smoke outside the house.